 To avoid any inconvenience concerning the funds and monies withheld, both parties need to be aware of the specific responsibilities of the impartial agent.
 Here are the actions you should not take:

-- Refuse to pay the funds and surrender the title after completing all contract steps
+- Refuse to pay the funds and surrender the title after completing all contract steps.

-- Deliver the funds and title before the agreed-upon deadlines have passed
+- Deliver the funds and title before the agreed-upon deadlines have passed.

 - Lose the money or part of it, as well as the documents.
-No matter the circumstances, whether you used it for your benefit or not, you could be penalized for losing them
+No matter the circumstances, whether you used it for your benefit or not, you could be penalized for losing them.

-- Embezzlement of the funds or goods delivered
+- Misappropriation of funds or goods delivered.

 The actions taken in these cases depend on local and state laws.
 In certain circumstances, the court may change the agent involved in the problem to one who can safeguard the remaining retained property.